TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 """""""""""""
 * :code:`Core/Utility/ArrayUtility`

-  * Clear scope - array manipulation helpers
+  * Clear scope - array manipulation helpers.

-  * Well documented, distinct and short methods doing only one thing at a time with decent names and examples
+  * Well documented, distinct and short methods doing only one thing at a time with decent names and examples.

-  * High test coverage taking care of edge case input output scenarios acting as additional documentation of the system
+  * High test coverage taking care of edge case input output scenarios acting as additional documentation of the system.

-  * No further dependencies
+  * No further dependencies.

 * :code:`Core/Utility/VersionNumberUtility`

-  * Clear scope - a group of helper methods to process version number handling
+  * Clear scope - a group of helper methods to process version number handling.

-  * Good test coverage defining the edge cases
+  * Good test coverage defining the edge cases.

-  * Defines how version handling is done in TYPO3 and encapsulates this concern well
+  * Defines how version handling is done in TYPO3 and encapsulates this concern well.

 Bad examples